 Once candidates are identified, treatment options prove as easy as 1, 2, 3.
 With our NeuropaCalm Care Program, you’ll receive everything needed to get patients on the road to a better quality of life and greater independence.
 This multi-faceted approach represents the most effective and cost-effective way to address peripheral neuropathy.

 Peripheral neuropathy caregivers play an active role in helping those they care for stick to this new and effective therapeutic regimen.
 In the process, they can rest assured they’re taking steps to make caregiving activities more accessible and effective.
 After all, patients who can live more independently and even drive are much easier to assist with daily activities.

 As a pharmacist or clinician, caregivers are your clients.
-You see them every day, which means zero acquisition cost and the ability to earn $1,500 to $2,000 per new patient.
+You see them every day, which means zero acquisition costs.
 Best of all, you’ll take an active role in easing peripheral neuropathy caregiver burdens.
-Find out more about NeuropaCalm Treatment and how to bring it to your facility.
+Find out more about the NeuropaCalm Care Program and how to bring it to your facility.

 Your comment will be posted after it is approved.